geerteltink/geert.elt.ink/content/_index.md

 ---
 title: Geert Eltink
-subtitle: It all starts with an idea, I can make yours a reallity
+subtitle: It all starts with an idea, I can make yours a reality
-summary: It all starts with an idea, I can make yours a reallity.
+summary: A web designer, front-end and back-end developer and a devops specialist.
+Ready to make your idea a reality.
 date: 2018-08-26
 draft: false
 ---